 - 13. Our responsibilities as independent auditors are established by the Public Finance and Accountability (Scotland) Act 2000 and the Code of Audit Practice (including supplementary guidance) and guided by the Financial Reporting Council's Ethical Standard. - 14.
-Auditors in the public sector give an independent opinion on the financial statements and other information within the annual accounts.
+Auditors in the public sector give an independent opinion on the financial statements and other information within the annual report and accounts.
 We also review and report on the arrangements within the audited body to manage its performance, regularity and use of resources.
-In doing this, we aim to support improvement and accountability. - 15.
-Following the retirement of David McConnell in December 2018, the appointed auditor for NHS Forth Valley from January 2019 is John Cornett.
-John was previously a District Auditor with the Audit Commission and more recently was KPMG's head of local government audit in the Midlands.
+In doing this, we aim to support improvement and accountability.